tn3w/flask_Captchaify/README.md

 ## Application purposes
 A few application purposes:
-  - Protect against DDoS attacks [^3]
+  - Protect against DDoS attacks
   - Your website contains content that should not be read by a robot
   - A login website
   - A dark web page

 ### Why should you use Captchaify if you host a Flask server?
 A quick and easy implementation allows even small websites or a small team of developers to quickly get bot protection.
-It also doesn't use third-party providers, which limits data collection from Google, Facebook and the creepy data brokers.[^4] Everything is open source, meaning you can rewrite the code yourself and perhaps make it more private.
+It also doesn't use third-party providers, which limits data collection from Google, Facebook and the creepy data brokers.
+Everything is open source, meaning you can rewrite the code yourself and perhaps make it more private.

 # Instructions